Public information

 • location of the generation device

-• generation technology (eg. wind turbine, hydropower plant etc.)
+• generation technology (eg. wind turbine, hydropower plant, etc.)

 • age of a production device

-Actors in EAC markets
+Actors in EAC markets and market participants

-Issuers
+Issuers of EACs

 Consumers

-Thanks to EAC systems electricity consumers can choose to buy their power from a renewable source.
-Consumer choice has always been a major spearhead for RECS International and we have seen the role of consumers in accelerating the transition to renewable energy growing and receiving more attention over the years.
-Some consumers, particularly smaller ones such as households, rely on electricity suppliers to offer ‘green tariffs’ which they deliver on by cancelling GO’s on behalf of their customers.
+EAC systems enable consumers to choose renewable energy and to claim the use of power from renewable sources.
+Consumer choice has always been a major driving force behind the development of EAC markets, and RECS has witnessed at firsthand the role of consumers in accelerating the transition to renewable energy.
+Some consumers, particularly smaller ones such as households, rely on electricity suppliers to offer ‘green tariffs’ which they deliver by cancelling GOs on behalf of their customers.
 Larger consumers, such as big corporate entities, source power themselves and make deals directly with electricity producers.
-As a result, renewable energy markets have become more diverse and vibrant.
+As a result, many renewable energy markets have become more diverse and mature.

 Historical background to EAC developments

 This initial book & claim system served as a prototype of the first Renewable Energy Certificate System (RECS).
-A pilot was conducted between the Netherlands, the United Kingdom, Denmark and Germany.
+A pilot was conducted in the Netherlands, the United Kingdom, Denmark and Germany.
 The point of departure was to allow attributes of electricity from renewable sources to be traded across national boundaries.
 A pan-European system was on the horizon and producers and suppliers across Europe initiated national RECS systems.
-At this stage, there was little interest from governments or other policymakers engage with the development of RECS systems.
-As such, these initiatives were led by producers and suppliers together with RECS International as their representative.
+At this stage, there was little interest from governments or other policymakers to engage with the development of RECS systems.
+As such, these initiatives were led by producers and suppliers together with RECS as their representative.
 Together they pushed for the further development of tracking systems in Europe, and for harmonizing these national systems across the continent.

-In 2001 the European Union introduced the Guarantee of Origin (GO) in the first Directive on the promotion of the use of energy from renewable sources (2001/77/EC).
-This system was based on the RECS system and, once it was proposed by the European Commission and agreed by the Council and Parliament, the RECS system was replaced by the GO system.
+In 2001, the European Union introduced the Guarantee of Origin (GO) in the first Directive on the promotion of the use of energy from renewable sources (2001/77/EC).
+This system was based on the RECS system and, once it was proposed by the European Commission and agreed upon by the Council and Parliament, the RECS system was replaced by the GO system.
 The adoption by the European Institutions of this EAC system was a great achievement and meant that it was now no longer governed by the market but became legally embedded into European Union law.

 Compliance markets and voluntary markets

-Disclosure can be defined as the public reporting of consumed electricity as verified by a reliable EAC.
-Generally, RECS International recognizes two forms of disclosure, voluntary disclosure and compliance disclosure.
-Voluntary disclosure is often done by large organizations that report their electricity usage to third-party sustainability standards (such as CDP, RE100, GHGP or others).
-This is a voluntary form of public information that is not legally mandated but part of an internal expectation regarding their own transparency around their energy use.
+Voluntary disclosure is often done by large organizations that report their electricity usage to third-party sustainability standards (such as CDP, RE100, GHGP, or others).
+This is a voluntary form of public information that is not legally mandated but is part of an internal expectation regarding transparency around their energy use.
 Generally, it is viewed as a best practice that voluntary disclosures are verified and audited by third parties.
+Compliance disclosure, on the other hand, is a legal requirement to release information about energy use (or fuel mix (the percentage of a supplier’s power that comes from different generation technologies) if a supplier) to the relevant authorities.

 The relevance of the residual mix

 The true value of purchasing EACs becomes clear when the opposite has no value.
 In other words, when not purchasing EACs leads to negative consequences, creating an incentive to make a deliberate choice for renewable attributes.
 EACs provide the instrument for deliberately choosing electricity from renewable sources.
-Any electricity which is not documented via an EAC tracking system is defined as the residual mix.
+Any electricity that is not documented via an EAC tracking system is defined as the residual mix.

-Consequences of a residual mix
+The role of the residual mix

 Standards for trading energy attributes

-This chapter could have been termed “EAC systems around the world”, but it is important to realise that in each of the various countries and regions where they operate EAC markets have their own set of rules.
 At the national level, regulation of EAC markets and systems is intertwined with national laws, usually related to environmental or electricity-related laws.
-RECS International works with members and stakeholders in these national EAC markets and provides expertise to members who seek to become active in these markets.
-For countries within the European single market, it is important that the rules and regulations which govern their national GO systems are harmonized in order to avoid barriers to trade and to secure a level playing field.
+RECS works with members and stakeholders in these national EAC markets and provides expertise to members who seek to become active in these markets.
+For countries within the European single market, the rules and regulations which govern their national GO systems must be standardised and harmonised to avoid trade barriers and to secure a level playing field.

 1. It increases the use of the system by corporate companies (e.g. stimulating external/foreign investment)